 Addresses duties under The Control of Substances Hazardous to Health Regulations.
-Not intended for those working in laboratories, but does apply to those handling waste materials or working in an environment or with equipment that could be contaminated.
+Though not intended for those working in laboratories, this does apply to those handling waste materials or working in an environment or with equipment that could be contaminated.

 This guidance is prepared in consultation with the Health and Safety Executive, by the Advisory Committee on Dangerous Pathogens, which was appointed by the Health and Safety Commission as part of its formal advisory structure and by Health Ministers.
 This document is no longer available from the original publisher therefore the status is unconfirmed.